THE HIDDEN DEPTHS OF TAYLOR SWIFT S YOU RE LOSING ME AND ITS RESONANCE WITH MENTAL HEALTH

 The Darkness of Isolation

-"Remember lookin' at this room, we loved it 'cause of the light
+"Remember looking at this room, we loved it 'cause of the light

 Now, I just sit in the dark and wonder if it's time."